1truong9song9hiep8/english-notes/C01N02-Pronouns.md

     a. each other

-    b. each other’s
+    b. each other's

     c. themselves

-    d. themselves’
+    d. themselves'

     10. Have you had